pierrejay/EZModbus/docs/10-getting-started/102-quick-start-guide.md

 ## Modbus Client

-This example shows how to read a single holding register over Modbus RTU.
-Here, we use a simple "blocking" read (synchronous).
-Detailed use of asynchronous requests is introduced in the [How To Guides > Modbus Client (Master)](../30-how-to-guides/300-modbus-client-master.md) section of this guide.
+This example shows how to read a single holding register over Modbus RTU using the simple helper method.
+Detailed use of sync/async requests and Frame-based API is introduced in the [How To Guides > Modbus Client (Master)](../30-how-to-guides/300-modbus-client-master.md) section of this guide.

 ```cpp
 #include <Arduino.h>